Umamihsanil/SQL---Clothing-Company-Analysis/Readme.md

 ## Project Organization

-The directory structure of IndoMarket project looks like this:
+The directory structure of Clothing Company Analysis looks like this:

     ├── README.md          <- The top-level README for developers using this project.
     │